akaase/PYTHR-january-2020/README.md

 ## Empty Directories

-Github only tracks files and not directories.
+Git only tracks files and not directories.
 You won't be able to commit a new directory unless there's at least one file in it!
 See [Git FAQ: Empty directories](https://git.wiki.kernel.org/index.php/GitFaq#Can_I_add_empty_directories.3F) for more details.

 ## Help on Command-Line Commands